alvaro-cabrera/automated_allocations/README.md

 1. Define de problem
    - Allocate the operators to the aircrafts in need of maintenance
    - Rules:
-      - Certifiers are usually assigned to aircrafts in that are in bays close to each other
+      - Certifiers are usually assigned to aircrafts that are in bays close to each other
       - Shifts are usually of 12 hours, some from 5am to 5pm, but it depends a bit (exact information in the roster?)
-      - aaa
+      -

 2. Find the data and the sources
    - Sources: